 The Perfect Picnic Drink Is a Refreshing Tequila-Watermelon Cooler

 “I like mixing the pepper and soil flavors of the tequila with the sweet, herbal taste of absinthe,” says Victor Lopez, an agave-spirit enthusiast and longtime bartender at PDT (Please Don’t Tell), the famous neo-speakeasy in New York’s East Village.
-And for the base, the most iconic of the summer result: watermelon.
+And for the base, watermelon is the most iconic of the summer result.

-Watermelon has an exceptional ability to guide and mix nicely with a wide form of flavors—salty factors like feta cheese or candy accompaniments, including berries and stone fruit.
-Here the juice bounces off the savoriness of El Tesoro and tempers the wealthy, woody notes from the bourbon-barrel aging.
-The tequila’s natural notes are added using the fennel, mint, and tarragon of the St. George Absinthe.
-“They’re like outstanding friends that come together,” says Lopez—which is exactly how a picnic needs to be.
+Watermelon can guide and mix nicely with various flavors—salty factors like feta cheese or candy accompaniments, including berries and stone fruit.
+Here, the juice bounces off the savoriness of El Tesoro and tempers the wealthy, woody notes from the bourbon-barrel aging.
+The tequila’s natural notes are added using St. George Absinthe’s fennel, mint, and tarragon.
+“They’re like outstanding friends that come together,” says Lopez—which is exactly how a picnic should be.

-Using the mint most effective as a garnish gives a clear-eyed hit of aromatics without dialing up the herbaceousness an excessive amount.
-If you may find the particular bottles indexed, ask your liquor save for a reposado that asserts “a hundred% de Agave” on the label, so you realize it’s the real deal; any absinthe might do in a pinch, even a pastis, if pickings are slim.
+Using the most effective mint as a garnish gives a clear-eyed hit of aromatics without dialing up an excessive amount of herbaceousness.
+If you may find the particular bottles indexed, ask your liquor save for a reposado that asserts “a hundred de Agave” on the label, so you realize it’s the real deal; any absinthe might do in a pinch, even a pastis if pickings are slim.

-For approach, the trick is to pre-batch, i.E., mix it beforehand to finish within the glass, instead of lugging the whole thing to the park.
+For approach, the trick is to pre-batch, i.e., mix it beforehand to finish within the glass, instead of lugging the whole thing to the park.
 If you don’t have a juicer, you could purée watermelon in a blender and strain out the solids to get fresh juice.
-And you might find yourself needing to add a touch greater simple syrup depending on the ripeness of your watermelon.
+You might need to add a touch more simple syrup depending on the ripeness of your watermelon.

 Sandia Fairy